Tenants In Common Care Home Fees | Tenancy In Common Explained

 Here, we’ve explained tenants in common care home fees, how life interest trusts work and whether tenancy in common is something you should consider.

 Entering a tenants in common agreement allows you to protect some of your home against care home fees.
-Our data shows that the average weekly cost of living in a residential care home is £972, rising to £1,232 if this care is privately funded.
+Our data shows that the average weekly cost of self-funded care in residential care home is £1,387.

 Kickstart your care search